St Mary's Road, East Hendred, Wantage, OX12 8LF

 • A whole school science week is planned to coincide with National Science Week in March.

-What difference is the Maths Curriculum making?
+What difference is the Science Curriculum making?
 (Impact)

 • Confidence in Science will enable children to become competent and independent in key life skills, including questioning, predicting, recording and evaluation.